marciogualtieri/PoorManSTwitter/PoorManSTwitterAPI/README.md

 This app has been developed using Python 3.6.3 and Django 2.1.1.

-On Ubuntu Linux, you may execute the following command on a terminal to install this particular Django version:
+On Ubuntu Linux, you may execute the following command on a terminal to install all dependencies:

-    sudo pip3 install "Django~=2.1.1"
+    sudo pip3 install -r requirements.txt

 ## Running Tests